…to the Afterlives of the Earl of Essex

 The project has multiple goals: first, to collect, examine, and analyze the many representations of Essex during his lifetime and since; second, to juxtapose and find patterns of influence and historical significance in those varied texts; third, to study especially issues of gender bias, historical accuracy, and textual debts in those works; fourth, to examine the interplay between genre (including new genres such as Youtube videos), content, and message; fifth, to provide in-depth summaries and analyses of the works, and when appropriate, write longer essays on particularly important topics or themes.; sixth, to ponder the diachronic genesis of literature and history through this case study of one provocative figure; and finally, to consider the enduring fascination and multiple meanings of Essex over more than 400 years.

-This project, and the Timeline, are ongoing efforts of Hank Dobin, Professor of English at Washington and Lee University.
-During the summer of 2014, Christian von Hassell, class of 2016, served as a research assistant and partner; in summer 2015, Hannah Palmatary and Ben Gee, both class of 2018, were Summer Scholars contributing to the project.
-Ceclia Weingart was the Summer Scholar in 2016 and Allie Jue in Summer 2017.
+This project, and the Timeline, are ongoing efforts of Hank Dobin, Professor of Medieval and Renaissance Studies at Washington and Lee University.
+For the past four years, talented W&L students have served as partners on the project.
+During the summer of 2014, Christian von Hassell ’16, served as a research assistant; in summer 2015, Hannah Palmatary and Ben Gee, both class of 2018, were Summer Scholars contributing to the project.
+Ceclia Weingart’19 was the Mellon Digital Humanities Fellow in 2016 and Allie Jue ’20 was a Summer Scholar in 2017.